nocejo/trev/README.md

 ## COMMAND LINE OPTIONS

-- \-T 'Additional text'
+- `\-T 'Additional text'`

-Adds 'Additional text' to the upper label, after 'Selected (mark): ', as a reminder or explanation.
+Adds 'Additional text' to the upper label, as a reminder or explanation.
 Quotation marks are required if text contains blank spaces.

-- \-t 'Additional text'
+- `\-t 'Additional text'`

-Adds 'Additional text' to the upper label, after 'Reviewing filter (n/m): ', as a reminder or explanation.
-Quotation marks are required if text contains blank spaces..
+Adds 'Additional text' to the lower label, as a reminder or explanation.
+Quotation marks are required if text contains blank spaces.

 ## ARGUMENTS

 - \[++mark\]

-    If first argument starts with '++', as in 'trev.pl ++mark', the marking tag will be set to '+mark', marking action to 'modify +mark' and unmarking action to 'modify -mark'.
+    If first argument starts with '++', as in `trev.pl ++mark`, the marking tag will be set to '+mark', marking action to `modify +mark` and unmarking action to `modify -mark`.
 Double '+' is required in order to distinguish from a regular tag intended to be used as a filter.
-If not set, default marking attribute is 'active', marking action is 'start' and unmarking action is 'stop' ('active' is not a taskwarrior tag but a report; this is not the more general case, which is intended to use a tag + modify).
+If not set, default marking attribute is 'active', marking action is 'start' and unmarking action is 'stop' ('active' is not a taskwarrior tag but a report; this is not the more general case, which is intended to use a tag + `modify`).

 - \[start+\]

-    A numeric argument ending in '+' as in 'trev.pl 113+' , following an optional '++mark' and preceding any filter, requests the script to start reviewing at task number 113, and proceed to the end of the list.
+    A numeric argument ending in '+' as in `trev.pl 113+` , following an optional '++mark' and preceding any filter, requests the script to start reviewing at task number 113, and proceed to the end of the list.
 This can be useful when resuming an interrupted long review.
-Final '+' is required in order to distinguish from a just-one-task filter, like in 'trev.pl 113'.
+Final '+' is required in order to distinguish from a just-one-task filter, like in `trev.pl 113`.

 - \[filter\]

-    The rest of the line is taken as a taskwarrior filter --task number(s), report name, tag, bare term... see EXAMPLES below.
+    The rest of the line is taken as a taskwarrior filter --task number(s), report name, tag, dates, bare term... see EXAMPLES below.
 May be not all filters can be correctly interpreted.

 Argument/option order is mandatory: option(s) must come first, if at all issued.
 If a marking tag is specified it must be issued as the first argument following options; starting task number can be first (if no marking tag) or second (first is marking tag) after options.
 Filter must go at the end of the line.